Jeremy-Kwok/afm-cell-mask-pipeline/README.md

 ## ▶️ How to run (full local data)

-This assumes you've extracted all data into the `data/` folder:
+This assumes you've extracted all datasets into the `data_full/` folder:

 ```bash
 python code/01_inspect_dataset.py